radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 ![Delete Cache](Media/delete-cache.jpg)

 ### Rebuild Index

 Re-indexing a persistent cache is an operation that should not be needed frequently.
 Re-indexation is a time-consuming process and should only be done while the service is offline during a scheduled maintenance window.
 The store is inaccessible, and no other operations can be performed during the re-indexation.
 During the re-indexing, the persistent cache image is unable to service client requests.
 Therefore, RadiantOne bypasses the cache image and queries the backend(s) directly to service client requests.

 If the Indexed Attributes or Sorted Indexes properties are changed, or if support for full text search is enabled, the persistent cache must be re-indexed.
+Disable inter-cluster replication prior to reindexing.

 **Disable Inter-cluster Replication**

-If the persistent cache is involved in inter-cluster replication, temporarily disable the replication prior to rebuilding the index.1.
+If the persistent cache is involved in inter-cluster replication, temporarily disable the replication prior to rebuilding the index.
 1. From the Control Panel > Setup > Directory Namespace > Directory Namespace, select the cached root naming context.
 2. Click the **CACHE** tab.
 3. Click `...` inline with the cached branch and choose EDIT.